powsybl/powsybl-core/docs/grid_features/network_modifications.md

 (a VoltageLevel, a BranchFeederBay, etc.), all the other elements created during the NetworkModification will be given a name using this name as baseline and prefixes/suffixes according to the naming strategy chosen by the user.
-The naming strategy can be either the default one `com.powsybl.iidm.modification.topology.DefaultNamingStrategy` or a new implementation of the present class provided by the user.
+The naming strategy can be either the default one `com.powsybl.iidm.modification.topology.DefaultNamingStrategy` or a new implementation of the `NamingStrategy` interface.

 #### Default naming strategy
 The `DefaultNamingStrategy` implements a simple naming convention following the pattern: